 For example, a DIMM module is a module-level component that is used to attach several DRAM components on the PCB to another module through edge connector pins.
 An Electrical Module Description file (a .emd file) is defined to describe the connections of a module-level component between the module pins and its components on the module.

-I/O pins in the EMD Pin List and the Designator Pin List that have the same signal_name (or as applicable bus_label) are considered connected.
+I/O pins in the EMD Pin List and the Designator Pin List that have the same signal_name are considered “connected”.
+Rail pins in the EMD Pin List and the Designator Pin List that have the same signal_name (or, as applicable, bus_label) are considered connected.
 This assumption is due to the expectation that some EMD files will be generated automatically from computer aided design (CAD) layout databases.
-Each pin in a CAD database is associated with a CAD “net” (short for “network”), and when two pins are associated with the same CAD net, they are connected.
-Normally the signal_name of EMD pins and designator pins will be the same as their associated CAD net in the layout database.
+Each pin in a CAD database is assigned with a CAD “net” (short for “network”) name, and when two pins are assigned with the same CAD net name, they are connected.
+Normally the signal_name of EMD pins and designator pins will be the same as their assigned CAD net name in the layout database.
 An exception to this is when there are series terminations and/or parallel terminations.
 In this case the model maker can choose to either:

 Combine two CAD nets into an extended net.
 All the pins in the two CAD nets will use the extended net name as their signal_name in the EMD file.
 The termination resistor or capacitor would be included in the electrical model for this extended net.
 An extended net is defined as the list of EMD and designator pins associated with a common path through an electrical model.